AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 **CSRF_CHECK_GETS** controls the Referrer check on GET requests.
 If this parameter is not defined, the default value is set to false.
 Include this parameter only if you want to filter your GET requests.

 **CSRF_ALLOWED_REFERER_EXCEPTIONS** is the ID of the Allowed Referrer Exceptions list.
-The Referrer Filter prevents requests originating from Referrers in the list identified by the list ID, from invoking any resource on the forms server.
+The Referrer Filter prevents requests originating from Referrers in the list identified by the list ID, from invoking any resource on the Forms Server.

 **CSRF_ALLOWED_URIS_LIST_NAME** is the ID of the Allowed URIs list.
 The Referrer Filter does not block requests for any of the resources in the list identified by the list ID, regardless of the value of the Referrer header in the request.